 Again, this is a large part of local lead generation, and you’ll want to invest the appropriate amount of time into your social media strategy.

 Event marketing is quickly growing to become a preferred local lead generation tactic for marketers around the world.
 In fact, 68% of B2B marketers say that live events generate the most leads.

 Conferences represent a fantastic opportunity for businesses to branch out and connect with new local business owners.
 Those are often expensive to attend, so you’ll need a well-developed strategy to obtain the best results from them.

 Let’s take a closer look at a conference lead generation study and the techniques you can use to succeed.

 Xeikon is a digital printing company that operates as an original equipment manufacturer for a number of other businesses.

-In this case study from Marketing Sherpa, we’re told that a major industry event each year is the key lead generation opportunity for the business.
+In this case study from Marketing Sherpa, we’re told that a major industry event each year is the business’s key local lead generation opportunity.
 In order to maximize the ROI from this conference, Xeikon decided to combine all of its direct mail, email, and teleprospecting activities before and after the trade show.

 Aditya Dwivdei is the Senior Marketing Manager for Xeikon, and he explained:

 “There were two main purposes of the campaign.
 One was to create brand awareness regarding our products among label converters in the U.S., and the second one was to generate opportunities (with) label printers [companies] that were looking to buy something from someone within the next six to nine months.”

 Aditya and his team developed a six-step process to capitalize on this key event.
 Here’s a summary of those six steps: